-We checked whether the service was working within the principles of the MCA, whether any restrictions on people's liberty had been authorised and whether any conditions on such authorisations were being met.

-- The principles of the MCA were understood and the MCA Code of Practice followed.
-At the time of our inspection everyone living at The Grange was subject to Deprivation of Liberty Safeguards (DoLS).
+We checked whether the service was working within the principles of the MCA, whether any restrictions on people's liberty had been authorised and whether any conditions on such authorisations were being met. • Staff understood the principles of the MCA and followed the MCA Code of Practice.
+At the time of our inspection a number of people were subject to Deprivation of Liberty Safeguards (DoLS).
 People can only be deprived of their liberty to receive care and treatment with appropriate legal authority.
+In care homes, and some hospitals, this is usually through MCA application procedures called the DoLS.

+• DoLS applications had been appropriately submitted to the local authority (the supervisory body).
+There were no conditions applied to those which had been authorised.

-In care homes, and some hospitals, this is usually through MCA application procedures called the DoLS. - Staff obtained consent from people before providing care and support.
-Support plans were sufficiently detailed to assist staff to support people in the least restrictive way. - People had the capacity to make significant decisions and staff told us how they supported people to make informed decisions, however respected their individual choice.
-For example, one person liked to be involved in auditing their own finances.
-Staff explained how they assisted this person to do this, clearly involving them in recording that they had audited their own expenses.
-This had a positive impact on the person's wellbeing.
+• Staff obtained consent from people before providing care and support.
+Support plans were sufficiently detailed to assist staff to support people in the least restrictive way.

+• People had the capacity to make significant decisions and staff told us how they supported people to make informed decisions, however respected their individual choice.
+One member of staff told us, "We know who has capacity and who does not.
+We will make best interest decisions on their behalf based on staff who we feel would best support them."